ENDTesters/Wipe-Audit-Tool/README.md

 # Usage
 **Recommended:**
 Use on the Web:
 [Wipe Audit Tool @ Streamlit Community Cloud](https://wipecheck.streamlit.app/)

 Or, use locally on Windows:

- 1. Install Python 3.11.3 or Higher
+ 1. Install Python 3.11.3 or higher.
  2. Download code as a .zip file.
  3. Extract the code to a directory of your choice.
  4. Run requirements.bat to install dependencies.
- 5. Open a terminal in your directory of choice.
+ 5. Open a terminal and cd to your code directory.
- 6. > streamlit run Wipe-Audit-Tool.py
+ 6. Type "streamlit run Wipe-Audit-Tool.py" and press Enter.

 # Libraries
 |streamlit|streamlit-card|streamlit-extras|requests|